go1com/openai-review/README.md

         echo  "${{ steps.openai.outputs.text}}"
 ```

-2. Add `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` environment secrets to your project

-3. When you create a new Pull Request, you will see a `PR Review` job running in your branch
+4. When you create a new Pull Request, you will see a `PR Review` job running in your branch

 ![PR Review Screenshot](<./media/Screenshot 2024-05-07 at 8.52.09 AM.png>)